Code of Ethics

-We do not provide your personally identifiable information to mailing list vendors or solicitors for any purpose.
+We do not provide your personal identifiable information to mailing list vendors or solicitors for any purpose.

 Client Information Privacy Principles

 Like most industries today, the financial services industry is rapidly being shaped by technology, which is literally changing the way we do business.
-To be successful in this environment, we must continue to insure that our clients are confident that we will manage their financial affairs expertly and confidentially.
+To be successful in this environment, we must continue to ensure that our clients feel secure we will manage their financial affairs with expertise and confidentially.

 Recognition of a Client’s Expectation of Privacy: At WEFA we believe the confidentiality and protection of client information is one of our fundamental responsibilities.
 And while information is critical to providing quality service, we recognize that one of our most important assets is our clients’ trust.
 Thus, the safekeeping of client information is a priority for WEFA.